 Except for some seabirds and vultures, Most birds don’t have any strong sense of smell.
 So, They use their sense of vision to find out the feeder seeds.
-If they watch a feeder with seeds or food source on their eyesight, they will eat there.
+If they watch a feeder with seeds or food sources on their eyesight, they will eat there.
 Sometimes, before landing on the feeder, they haven’t any idea whether there are seeds on it.

 Karen Wiebe, professor of the University of Saskatchewan in saskatoon, said about this topic on CBC that “birds use their learning and memory to find seeds.
-They have an exceptional ability to finding foods source even years earlier.
+They have an exceptional ability to find foods source even years earlier.
 Also, They have the ability to remember the particular feeder.”

 Birds have excellent and well-developed sound senses.
 Many birds use a wide range of calls, songs, and even non-vocal sounds to communicate with their community.
 Also, They use this sound to find food and water.